COINtoolbox/ridges/README.md

 Scripts to reproduce results from Moews et al., 2020

 ## Contents
+### Preprocessing
+Experiments in both Section 3.1 and 3.2 require the conversion of input data and/or ridges to 2D maps.
+This preprocessing step is performed by `Section3_Downsampling.py`.

 ### Section 3.1
 The script `Section3_1.py` contains the code to compute the Wasserstein distances of Section 3.1's experiment.
 It relies on the outputs of `Section3_1_ComputeTransportPlans.py`, which computes the full transport plans for every random map realization.
 These are fairly large files, and are therefore not included in this repo.